johnpatek/ICEngine/README.md

 ```
 ## TODO

-- [ ] Design a serializable model for game objects(JSON, CapNProto, etc.)
+- [ ] Design a serializable model for game objects
+    + Select a framework for object marshalling(JSON, CapNProto, etc.)
     + Efficient, consistent, and portable design for file and network IO
     + Flexible design to allow audio, 3D mesh, video, and other multimedia files
 - [ ] Implement a physics engine to manager object dynamics